 The Broadband 4 our Community (B40C) group vision and aim since the project was first mooted by Kilkenny LEADER Partnership (KLP) back in 2019 was to deliver true, future-proofed high-speed broadband for the community of Piltown and Fiddown.
 The project Manager, Jim O’Brien, an IT graduate, who returned to college in 2018 after a career in construction, lives locally and struggled to remotely access his course materials due to slow speeds.

-Because the towns have wireless broadband as an available option, they were passed over in the National Broadband Plan for Ireland.
-The community decided that they wanted actual pipes to the internet rather than relying on wireless options.
+Because the towns have Cellular broadband as an available option, they were passed over in the National Broadband Plan for Ireland.
+The community decided that they wanted actual pipes to the internet rather than relying on Celluar options.